(Spoiling the Ocean-Born Mary legend)

 1732 was also the year that the Wallace family, originally from Scotland, arrived in Londonderry, NH after living in Burnt Mills, Northern Ireland.
 (Burnt Mills is not on modern maps, but this is the town mentioned in historical accounts.)

-Thomas Wallace married Mary Wilson on December 18th, 1742.
-She was actually six feet tall, with red hair.
+And yes, she was actually six feet tall, with red hair.
 And, true to the legend, she wore a gown made from the silk given to her parents by Don Pedro.

-The Wallaces did, indeed, have four sons and a daughter: Elizabeth, Thomas, Robert, William, and James.
-However, Thomas Wallace, Sr., and his wife Mary lived a long and happy life together, until his death on October 30, 1791.
-He is buried in Hill Graveyard, in Londonderry, NH.
+However, “Ocean-Born” Mary wasn’t widowed early in life.
+In fact, Thomas Wallace, Sr., and his wife Mary lived a long and happy life together, until his death on October 30, 1791.

 Thomas Wallace, Jr., was a distinguished Revolutionary War hero.